LukePng/3D_Minesweeper/README.md

 ## Upcoming Improvements
 1. Better Sound Track
-2. When hovering over a clickable button, cursor change to click
+2. When hovering over a clickable button, cursor change to click3
+3. Add a cheat mode to help you solve based on probablitiy

 ## Future projects